mokazuma/imhistR/README.md

              mode="url", output="Lenna")
     ```

-You get an image histgram and their descriptive stastics.
+You get an image histogram and their descriptive stastics.